oroinc/documentation/backend/configuration/yaml/search.rst

 The ``target_fields`` option list the named indexes to which the property value will be added.

-For example, a contact may have the properties ``firstName``, ``lastName``, and ``namePrefix`` and all three properties should be searched when the user is loooking for a value in the virtual ``name`` field (when using the advanced search API).
+For example, a contact may have the properties ``firstName``, ``lastName``, and ``namePrefix`` and all three properties should be searched when the user is looking for a value in the virtual ``name`` field (when using the advanced search API).
 In this case, all three properties will list the ``name`` field in ``target_fields``: